 Guest-students, siblings, friends and other relatives may not attend class if they are not enrolled.
 Parents/Guardians and all visitors must check in at the front office and receive a visitor's pass prior to entering the school.
 Food Delivery services are prohibited.
+Food delivery will be kept/held in the office until the end of the day.
 Visitors who do not comply with school policies will be asked to leave.